 I’m sure you’ve seen those tiny compost bins that people keep on their kitchen counters, or even those 25-gallon compost tumblers, but does composting on a small scale like this work?

 The 3×3 compost “bin” that I demonstrate in my easy composting method is probably the smallest size pile you should go with.
-This will create a decent amount of compost in a fairly fast time frame, won’t take up too much space in your yard, but will still allow you to produce enough to be useful.
+Noah recommends a 4×4 foot pile.

 If you’re a smaller household, having enough “greens” or nitrogenous materials may be difficult to start a decent compost pile.
 If you find you don’t have enough “green” material, you can always let it pile up until you have enough.
 Just know that this pile may get stinky or moldy as it’s going to be high in moisture and nitrogen.